Why should we understand Nazism

-Nazism, in German ‘Nationalsozialismus’ which translates as National Socialism is the combination of Anti-Semitism (Anti-Judaisum), social hierarchy based on the cultural and racial superiority of the German race, nationalism, and totalitarianism [1]
+Nazism, in German ‘Nationalsozialismus’ translates as National Socialism.
+Nazism is the combination of ideologies such as Anti-Semitism (Anti-Judaisum), social hierarchy based on the cultural and racial superiority of the German race, nationalism, and totalitarianism [1]

-However, Nazism isn’t identical with fascism but it is rather a derivative from fascism.
+Although Nazism derived from the Fascism, Nazism isn’t completely identical with Fascism and Fascism developed into different varieties across the world.
 The term Fascism was established by Nazi Germany’s close ally Benito Mussolini incorporating nationalism and totalitarianism together.

 The Nazi Party, National Socialist German Worker’s Party (Nationalsozialistische Deutsche Arbeiterpartei NSDAP) was not founded by Adolf Hitler.